anhr/loadScriptNodeJS/README.md

 ﻿# loadScript
 The loadScript is node.js version of the load JavaScript file.
-[Example](https://raw.githack.com/anhr/loadScriptNodeJS/master/index.html)
+[Example of using](https://raw.githack.com/anhr/loadScriptNodeJS/master/index.html)

 ## Packaged Builds
 The easiest way to use loadScript in your code is by using the built source at `build/loadScript.js`.